 - Partnerships for the Goals: Strengthen the means of implementation and revitalize global partnerships for sustainable development.

-These goals are very comprehensive and universal in nature and a big improvement over the MDGs because SDGs were developed after a long multi-stakeholder consultation process.
+These goals are very comprehensive and universal in nature.
+They are a big improvement over the MDGs because SDGs were developed after a long multi-stakeholder consultation process.
 However, the SDGs are also criticized due to various challenges in achieving them as well as their lack of focus on social issues:

-- To achieve the goal of sustainability, not only in developing countries but also the developed world will be requiring a lot of funding.
+- To achieve the goal of sustainability, not only in developing countries but also the developed world will need a lot of funding.
 The absence of planning regarding the financing of SDGs is the biggest drawback of these goals.